Join SmartServ's Live Webinar on "How to Build a Highly Successful Field Service Business", on 20th December 2022

 Routine inspections and complete preventative maintenance (PM) programs are the best ways to warn businesses and building owners to check and keep their fire and life safety systems updated and functioning.

-A professional fire protection company’s comprehensive inspection and preventative maintenance program will proactively locate the fire and life safety issues and resolves these failures before an emergency, ensuring all systems perform optimally.
+A professional fire protection company’s comprehensive inspection and preventative maintenance program will proactively locate the fire and life safety issues and resolve these failures before an emergency, ensuring all systems perform optimally.

-After receiving the inspection report that details any NFPA 101 deficiencies, the building may have, you will have to resolve these deficiencies by a specific deadline.
-Another inspection will ensure that the facility complies with all fire and life safety requirements.
+After receiving the inspection report that details any NFPA 101 deficiencies the building may have, you will have to resolve these deficiencies by a specific deadline.
+Another inspection will ensure the facility complies with all fire and life safety requirements.

 Compliance with these rules makes a building safer for its tenants, visitors, and owners.

-An inspector who uses Smart Fire Inspection Solutions software has immediate access to the most recent entire issue of NFPA 101.
-They will never overlook a single thing when they follow an inspection through the Inspect Point program.
+An inspector who uses ZenFire’s Inspection Solution has immediate access to the most recent entire issue of NFPA 101.
+They will never overlook anything when they follow an inspection through the Inspect Point program.

 1. Ensure proper functioning of safety systems like the